Stone of Destiny (2008 film): Plot

 After meeting Matheson, Hamilton is soon introduced to Gavin Vernon (Stephen McCole), a strong young man (another student) known mainly for his drinking ability.
 On the day of their departure for London, Vernon unexpectedly brings his quiet friend Alan Stuart (Ciaron Kelly) along with him.
 At first Hamilton opposes bringing in a fourth member, but Vernon convinces him that Stuart and his car will be valuable assets to the group.
 They agree to steal the stone on Christmas Eve while all of London is distracted by the holiday celebration.

 The four nationalist students arrive in London the day before Christmas Eve and decide to steal the stone that very night, instead of their original plan of the following night.
 They drive to Westminster Abbey, but their plans are interrupted when Hamilton is discovered by a watchman, who mistakes him for a homeless man and lets him go.
 Soon after, Matheson falls ill from a fever and Hamilton brings her to a bed & breakfast inn to recover.
-The landlady is suspicious of their Scottish accents and shifty behavior, and when Hamilton comes for Matheson at 2:00 A.M., she phones the police, who likewise suspect the young Scots of being up to something, but they manage to avoid being arrested.
+The landlady is suspicious of their Scottish accents and shifty behaviour, and when Hamilton comes for Matheson at 2:00 A.M., she phones the police, who likewise suspect the young Scots of being up to something, but they manage to avoid being arrested.

 That night, while Matheson waits in the car, Hamilton, Vernon, and Stuart break into Westminster Abbey and steal the Stone of Scone, which breaks in two pieces in the process.
 Seeing that the crack was made long ago and merely patched over, the group drive to the Scottish border and hide the larger piece in a field.
 After returning to Glasgow and witnessing the widespread nationalist celebration over the theft of the stone, the group learn that the stone could be permanently damaged if left to the elements.
 They return to the field and retrieve the stone with the aid of a group of Romani people who are camped in the field.